mayurnagdev123/Bookstore-Spring-React-Heroku/README.md

 1)Download the code on your local

+2)Update application.properties with postgres credentials

-2)In the location of pom.xml, open Command Prompt
+3)In the location of pom.xml, open Command Prompt

-3)Run this command : mvn install
+4)Run this command : mvn install

-4)Navigate to the target folder, and run this command: java -jar bookstore-1.0.0.jar
+5)Navigate to the target folder, and run this command: java -jar bookstore-1.0.0.jar